Texe Marrs: Public behavior

 Marrs has been accused of being anti-Catholic.
 In 1999 he alleged that former United States President George H. W. Bush would be involved in a black mass in a chamber within the Great Pyramid of Giza during the 2000 millennium celebrations.
 Christian writer Constance Cumbey has accused Marrs of plagiarizing material from her book Hidden Dangers of the Rainbow.
 She requested her name never be associated with Texe Marrs because of his exaggerations and blatant anti-Semitism.

-Texe Marrs has promoted a book, The Greatest Lie on Earth: Proof That Our World is Not a Moving Globe, by Edward Hendrie, which alleges that the planet Earth is immobile and flat.
+In 2014, Marrs republished On the Jews and Their Lies.